Medicine Staatsexamen, Model Course of Study

 Just as in the regular course of study, students in the model course of study must provide documentation of having completed 90 days of nursing service.
 Ideally this is accomplished before studies, but it can be completed during studies as well.
 Those planning their service should note that at least two months of nursing service must be documented before beginning the second study component, that is before the third semester.

 Prior to starting the program or during the semester break a three-month nursing care internship has to be absolved.
 Doing this internship prior to the program is a good test and allows one to critically evaluate the reasons for studying medicine.
 During the nursing care internship the goal is to find out whether the desire to become a doctor is really compatible with one’s own skill set and abilities.
 Even better suited for this decision process would be a longer professional training course in the medical field.
-Individuals who are uncertain about what to study can thus gather experience and simultaneously build up their waiting time.
+Individuals who are uncertain about what to study can thus gather experience.
 Vocational training is taken into consideration as criteria by other universities when allocating placements.
 If your interests do not tend to be in the therapeutic field, you can think about other alternatives such as natural sciences, biomedicine, molecular medicine, clinical neurosciences, et cetera.

 The professional medical field is very diversified.
 Primarily doctors are thought of as working in hospitals or in private practice.

 However, for those who would rather do less patient-centered work, there are also employment opportunities in the fields of scientific research or teaching, for example with universities or other educational institutions.
 The pharmaceutical industry also offers related positions, in departments such as drug development or pharmaceutical sales.
 Finally, there is the option of administrative work with health insurance companies or in public health care as an alternative for doctors who do not want to work in the therapeutic field.